-Yes, as long as you agree to form an incorporated

-non-tax exempt company before signing a grant agreement, see the BRII grant opportunity guidelines for more information.
+Yes, as long as you agree to form an entity incorporated in Australia before signing a grant agreement, see the BRII grant opportunity guidelines for more information.

 11. Can I submit an application for more than one challenge?

 Yes, you can apply and submit an application for multiple challenges.
 You will need to complete and submit a separate application for each challenge you wish to apply for.